zeynepozeren1/DSA210Project/README.md

 ---

 ## Limitations and Future Work
-- GradCafe data may not represent all applicants (self-selection bias).
+- GradCafe data may not represent all applicants.
 - Future work may integrate textual analysis of applicant comments or funding outcomes for deeper insights.